 Recently, we embarked on a similar exercise with the Federal Income Tax Act through our case, Kearsten M. Lyon v.
 Her Majesty the Queen.
 It offers a classic example of the challenges many dependent contractors face.
 Ms. Lyon began working as a contractor with Kinetica Health Group in 2008.
 She performed clerical work as a receptionist and office administrator.
-Two years later, she upgraded her skills and assumed additional responsibilities as a chiropractic and physiotherapy assistant.
-In 2015, her work evolved even further.
-She began offering services as a certified Pilates instructor.
+Two years later, she upgraded her skills and assumed additional responsibilities as a Chiropractic and Physiotherapy Assistant and Certified Pilates Instructor.

-From the onset, the owner of Kinetica, Peter Tzakas, asked her not to include GST/ HST on her invoices.
-He was a licenced physiotherapist, exempted from collecting and remitting them.
-He suggested that her services to clients were performed under his licence.
-This notion was false as Ms. Lyon discovered in 2016.
-She was late with her income tax filings and hired an accountant who correctly advised her of the law.
-She should have billed for GST/HST all along.
-Consequently, Ms. Lyon advised Mr. Tzakas that she would bill him for the taxes, retroactively.
+From the onset, Lyon did not bill Kinetica any GST/HST.
+The owner of Kinetica, Peter Tzakas, was a licenced chiropractor, exempted from collecting and remitting these taxes.
+He advised Lyon that, since her services to clients were performed under his licence, she was GST/HST exempt as well.
+This notion turned out to be false as Ms. Lyon discovered in 2016.
+She eventually learned that she should have collected GST/HST all along.
+Consequently, Ms. Lyon advised Mr. Tzakas that she would bill him for taxes, retroactively.

 Employment Status Change